Coronavirus Covid-19 Pandemic

 Since September 2020, all of our children have been back in school and we have been working to a set of Recovery Curriculum principles to help guide their social and academic learning throughout this year and beyond.
 Details of this are available here:

 In the Summer of 2020, the government announced funding to support schools in helping children to catch-up on learning that was missed due to the impact on education that the Coronavirus Covid-19 virus caused during Spring and Summer 2020.
-Our approach to the use of the Catch-Up Premium is available here:
+Our approach to the use of the Catch-Up Premium, updated in the context of the national lockdown starting from January 2021, is available here:

 All schools have a legal duty to keep their staff and children safe and during these extraordinary times we have a comprehensive operational risk assessment in place, based on guidance from Coventry Local Authority.
 This working document is regularly reviewed and updated: